 –Khan Academy and other tutorial sites

--See the PD & ICL Web page for a full listing of potential instructional resources including TED Talks, iTunes U and the idea of sharing educational podcasts for your students to listen to.
+-See the PD & ICL Web page for a complete listing of potential instructional resources, including TED Talks, iTunes U, and the idea of sharing educational podcasts for your students to listen to.

--Teacher created screencast videos and/or podcasts> I can provide more information if you would like to create a screencast and/or podcast.
-Here are a couple resources if you want to give screencasting a go.
-Your school computer comes with Snag It which you might have used for grabbing screenshots.
-It also can capture video as you open docs, websites. etc. on your screen as you voice record information for your students.
-If you use a Mac, you can use the built in QuickTime Player.
+-Teacher-created screencast videos and podcasts> I can provide more information if you would like to create a screencast or podcast.
+Here are a couple of resources to give screencasting a go.
+Your school computer comes with Snag It, which you might have used for grabbing screenshots.
+It also can capture video as you open docs and websites, etc., on your screen as you voice record information for your students.
+If you use a Mac, you can use the built-in QuickTime Player.
 There are helpful tutorials on YouTube for both tools.

--Blackboard has a built in podcast recorder (Voice Podcaster) found in the Tools section of your classroom course.
-Wixie can be used as an instructional tool to support blended to virtual learning.
-You can create videos that include voice-over explanation of images, diagrams, drawings, etc. that you build into your presentation and then share with your students via the Web.
-Check out the Wixie resource page for more information including tutorials.
+-Blackboard has a built-in podcast recorder (Voice Podcaster) found in the Tools section of your classroom course.
+Use Wixie as an instructional tool to support blended to-virtual learning.
+You can create videos that include voice-over explanations of images, diagrams, drawings, etc., that you build into your presentation and then share with your students via the Web.
+Check out the Wixie resource page for more information, including tutorials.

 Sharing Your Virtual School Package:

 So how can you share these resources with your students?
 Several of you are using Google Classroom to post resources.
 Blackboard is another helpful platform.
 Another choice is to create a simple site like our Web Resources using Google Sites or a free provider like Weebly.
 You also can create a Google Doc to share directly with your students if you are in our upper elementary.
-For the younger students you might want to create a Google Doc in your personal account and make it public.
+Consider creating a Google Doc in your personal account for the younger students and making it public.
 You can then email your parents the link for easy access.
 Our school Google Doc accounts cannot be shared publicly.
 The same goes for creating a Google Site using your school account.

-Let me know how I can help if you would like to look into using any of these resources and tools.
+Let me know how I can help if you want to use any of these resources and tools.
 For more information on blended to virtual learning, check out our blended learning page at Web Resources for Learning.